hashicorp/boundary-plugin-aws/plugin/service/host/README.md

   provider.
 - `role_tags` (object): The key-value pair tags configured for the `AssumeRole` provider.
+- `primary_interface_only` (bool): If `true`, only addresses from the primary ENI are returned.
+When `false` or omitted, addresses from all attached ENIs are considered.
+- `exclude_private_ips` (bool): If `true`, private IPv4 addresses are omitted.
+- `exclude_public_ips` (bool): If `true`, public IPv4 addresses are omitted.

+If none of the exclusion flags are set, the plugin preserves the historical behavior and returns all discovered address classes.
+The exclusion flags apply to both IPv4 and IPv6 addresses based on whether the IP is classified as public or private.

 The following `secrets` are required on an AWS host catalog resource: